How We're Funded

 HOW MUCH REVENUE HAS BEEN GENERATED THROUGH THE PARKS TAX AND HOW WILL IT BE SPENT?

-- The City of Pittsburgh has collected nearly $30 million into the Parks Trust Fund over the past three years.
+The City of Pittsburgh collects close to $10 million per year into the Parks Trust Fund.
 The City manages the collection and distribution of funds generated by the dedicated parks tax.
 The Pittsburgh Parks Conservancy has no oversight or management of the Parks Trust Fund.

 DOES THE PITTSBURGH PARKS CONSERVANCY RECEIVE AN ALLOCATION FROM THE PARKS TRUST FUND?